visionect/c720p/README.md

 Acer c720p + Ubuntu 14.04 guide
 ===============================

-This guide has been built using the STFW method as we've been getting our Acer C720P fully running under Ubuntu 14.04.
-Following this guide will obliterate ChromeOS and void your warranty (you will be opening your laptop).
+*DISCLAIMER: This guide has been built for internal use with a fresh 14.04 LTS 64bit Ubuntu and Acer C720P (with touchscreen).
+While we're good developers (see www.visionect.com for a bunch of electronic paper solutions), we are no Linux kernel developers, Ubuntu maintainers or Acer support line.
+Also take note that this guide has been built using the STFW method and following this guide will obliterate ChromeOS and void your warranty (you will be opening your laptop).*

 1. First step:
 --------------